rdoxenham/openstack-training/documentation/openstack-manual.md

 The container format is 'bare' because it doesn't require any additional images such as a kernel or initrd, it's completely self-contained.
 The 'is-public' option allows any user within the tenant (project) to use the image rather than locking it down for the specific user uploading the image.

+We'll use this image for deploying instances on OpenStack in the next few labs.

 #**Lab 5: Installation and configuration of Cinder (Volume Service)**